vg-json-data/sm-json-data/enemies/bossScenarios-readme.md

 ## What a boss scenario is
 In essence, a boss scenario contains tools to determine how often Samus will hit the boss, how often she will take damage from the boss, and how often she will pick up energy.
 Many of these will depend on item loadout.

 The intent is for a program to be able to figure out the fight duration.
-From that, incoming damage and and incoming energy (via energy pickups) can be calculated, and a flat energy requirement can be determined for a specific item loadout.
+From that, incoming damage and incoming energy (via energy pickups) can be calculated, and a flat energy requirement can be determined for a specific item loadout.

 A lot of the values are intended to loosely model an actual fight, but the only truly relevant data to extract from a scenario are the energy and ammo costs.